 07 of 13

 Tie an Ocean Plait Rug from a length of string or decorative cord for a miniature rug, or use regular rope, or a retired climbing rope to tie a rug in full size as a welcome mat for your home.
-The step by step photo instructions make this an easy project, regardless of what size you want your rug to be.

 Try tying a few of these using different weights of rope and cord.
 The knot can be used to make placemats or coasters as well as rugs.